-Our virtual private server hosting provides the control and speed you need with the flexibility and predictable price you want.
+Our virtual private server or VPS hosting provides the control and speed you need with the flexibility and predictable price you want.

 Less than 8 or greater than 32